SREMI Clinician Scientist Profile

 Dr. Catherine Varner

-Due to her growing reputation in the field of MTBI research, Dr. Varner was an invited member of the 2016 Summit on Concussion Care and has been invited for media appearances on the topic.
-At the Summit and subsequent meetings hosted by the Ontario Neurotrauma Foundation, leading concussion experts developed standards of care for the more than 50 concussion clinics that treat patients in Ontario.
+Due to her growing reputation in the field of MTBI research, Dr. Varner was an invited member of the Ontario Neurotrauma Foundation Guidelines for Concussion /MTBI & Persistent Symptoms -3rd edition and has been invited for multiple media appearances on the topic.
+The MTBI guidelines will be published in early 2018.

 Dr. Varner also continues to pursue research in early pregnancy care in the emergency department.
 Dr. Varner supervised Krista Hawrylyshyn, a 3rd year University of Toronto medical student funded by the Comprehensive Research Experience for Medical Students (CREMS) Program, during her project entitled “Ectopic pregnancy outcomes in patients discharged from the emergency department.”
 The objective of this study was to determine the clinical outcomes of pregnant women discharged from the ED where ectopic pregnancy had not yet been excluded.
 Currently, 2 manuscripts from this study are under review.
 For her work in this area, Dr. Varner was an invited member of the 2017 Ontario Early Pregnancy Loss Project Expert Advisory Panel, convened by the Provincial Council for Maternal and Child Health.